dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 `docker -d -p 3000:3000 -v $(pwd):/src/app --name results_container results`

 - [ ] Now pull up the app by navigating to `localhost:8080` and `localhost:3000` in your browser!
-You should definatly have your hopes up because I totally didn't give you broken code on purpuse!
+You should definitely have your hopes up because I totally didn't give you broken code on purpose!

-**(Just kidding, I gave you broken code on purpouse)**
+**(Just kidding, I gave you broken code on purpose)**

-- [ ] We are going to have to tweak one line of code in each server, but which one?
+- [ ]  As you can see, the app is completly broken.
+Fortunatly, to get it working, we only have to tweak one line of code in each server.
+But which one?
 Run the command `docker logs survey_container` to look for clues inside the container's logs...

 You should see that the app has crashed and, examining the error stack, you should notice that the distal cause for the crash is described with the log: